 How to Do Business with Cobb County Government Webinars

-Cobb County Purchasing Department and Department of Transportation will be hosting a series of "How to Do Business with Cobb County Government" webinars.
+Cobb County is hosting a series of monthly "How to Do Business with Cobb County Government" webinars throughout 2021.

-This month's free informational webinar will highlight DOT's Road Maintenance Division and the type of business opportunities for bid such as drainage repairs, maintenance, landscaping, sidewalk repairs, curb and gutter repairs, drainage preventative maintenance, graffiti removal and more.
+This month's free info session will highlight DOT's Transit Division and the type of business opportunities for bid.

 The Inspections office is responsible for administering and enforcing all applicable building codes with regard to residential and commercial construction in the permitting jurisdiction of the unincorporated areas of Cobb County, as well as providing assistance to our customers so that they may understand and meet the code requirements for their project.